Proud Like a God

-Proud Like a God is the debut album by the German alternative rock band Guano Apes.
+Proud Like a God is the debut studio album by the German alternative rock band Guano Apes.
 The album was released in Germany on 6 October 1997 via GUN/Supersonic Records, internationally on 24 December 1997 via GUN/Supersonic and BMG International, and finally in the US on 28 September 1999 via RCA Records and BMG International.
 Two of Guano Apes' most popular and enduring songs are included on this album: "Open Your Eyes" and "Lords of the Boards", which peaked at #5 and #10 on the German charts, respectively.

 The album has been certified Platinum for shipping 200,000 copies in both Germany and Switzerland.

 Background

 After winning the "Local Heroes" talent contest in 1996, Guano Apes entered Horus Studio in Hannover to record their debut album, and signed a record deal with GUN Records, a division of BMG.
 In the 2005 documentary Planet of the Apes, drummer Dennis Poschwatta called the recording process "a really bad experience", since the band hadn't realized that recording an album is substantially different from performing live.
 Vocalist Sandra Nasić, on the other hand, found working in the studio "interesting" and remembered how it made her feel respected as a singer, while guitarist Henning Rümenapp described it as "on-the-job training".

 In August 1997, "Open Your Eyes" was released as a single, followed in 1998 by "Rain" and "Lords Of The Boards".
+“Lords of the Boards” was not included in the first edition of the album, as it was written after the album was ready for release.
+Proud Like a God was re-released in early 1998 with “Lords of the Boards” on the tracklist.
+Also, “Suzie” and the hidden track “Move a Little Closer” were excluded from the US editions of the album for unknown reasons.

 Track listing

 20th Anniversary Edition

-October 2017 saw the release of Proud Like a God XX, a revamped 2CD version of the original album containing remixed versions of 10 songs, plus the previously unreleased track "Score".
+October 2017 saw the release of Proud Like a God XX, a revamped 2CD version of the original album containing remixed versions of 10 songs ("Scapegoat" and "Tribute" were omitted entirely), plus the previously unreleased track "Score".
 The second disc contains thoroughly rearranged "2017 versions" of six songs from Proud Like A God, and three newly recorded cover songs.
 The track "Lose Yourself" was released as a single.